RobTillaart/MCP_ADC/README.md

 See https://github.com/RobTillaart/MCP_ADC/issues/3

 The default SPI speed is reduced to 1 MHz.
-This is the value recommended in the datasheet for 2.7V.
+This is the value recommended in the datasheet for 2.7 Volt.

 In a test with an ESP32 (3.3V) the library showed stable results at 4 MHz and at 6 MHz it was almost good.

 The maximum value read at 6 MHz was 1020 instead of 1023 (MCP3008)
 which indicates that the last 2 bits got lost probably due to signal deformation.